USAFA-ECE/ece281-book/_sources/lab/lab5.md

 Subtraction, AND, OR, and Shift operations in 3 phases!

 To do this, write, test, and implement a CPU on the Basys3 Development Board.
-A four-bit OPCODE and two six-bit operands will be input using the 16 switches on the BASYS3 board.
-Upon pressing the center button, a seven-segment display will load the operands into the memory and then, upon a second push, will display the operands and output of the operation on the 4 digit seven segment display.
+A three-bit OPCODE and two eight-bit operands will be input using the 16 switches on the BASYS3 board.
+Upon pressing the center button, a seven-segment display will load the operands into the memory and then, upon a second push, will display the operands and output of the operation on the 4-digit seven segment display.

 ### Authorized Resources